MicrosoftDocs/CortanaSkillsKit/docs/skills/adaptive-cards.md

 ```

 >[!IMPORTANT]
 >Cortana responds differently depending on how the user responds.
 The example returns data in the JSON `value` because the user pressed the button on the card.
-If the response is spoken, there will be a `text` response on the message, but no `value`.
+If the response is spoken, there will be a `text` response, but no `value`.
 >You should ignore the `text` property on the message if a `value` is present.
 >Your code must handle both cases.